allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 This course is structured in two units:

-1. Reproducing a published research project
+1. Reproducing published research projects
-2. Defining your own research project
+2. Defining and testing your own research project

 These units split the semester roughly in half, using Spring Break as the demarcating line between units.